SoNotWildTurtle/ReAI/README.md

 ## Setup
 1. Run `scripts/install_and_start.ps1` to install dependencies, configure tokens, install the service and open the terminal automatically.
+2. Use `scripts/windows_pipeline.ps1` to run the integrated Windows pipeline after setup.
-2. Alternatively on Codex or other Linux environments run `scripts/codex_setup.sh` to install PowerShell and project dependencies.
+3. Alternatively on Codex or other Linux environments run `scripts/codex_setup.sh` to install PowerShell and project dependencies.
-3. On Windows you may run `scripts/setup.ps1` directly to install required PowerShell modules and create runtime directories.
+4. On Windows you may run `scripts/setup.ps1` directly to install required PowerShell modules and create runtime directories.
-4. Set an `OPENAI_API_KEY` environment variable with your OpenAI key or run `./ReAI.ps1 -ConfigureTokens` to enter it interactively.
+5. Set an `OPENAI_API_KEY` environment variable with your OpenAI key or run `./ReAI.ps1 -ConfigureTokens` to enter it interactively.
-5. Optionally set `REAI_ENC_KEY` with a Base64 AES key for file encryption.
+6. Optionally set `REAI_ENC_KEY` with a Base64 AES key for file encryption.
 If not set, the first run generates a key, saves it to `enc_key.txt`, and sets the environment variable automatically.
-6. Optionally set `OPENAI_MAX_RPM` to your OpenAI account's request-per-minute limit.
+7. Optionally set `OPENAI_MAX_RPM` to your OpenAI account's request-per-minute limit.
 The script waits `240 / OPENAI_MAX_RPM` seconds between calls (or 60 seconds for `gpt-4o`).
 You can override the interval directly using `OPENAI_RATE_LIMIT`.
-7. Execute `./ReAI.ps1 -InstallService` to install the Windows service (Windows only).
+8. Execute `./ReAI.ps1 -InstallService` to install the Windows service (Windows only).
    The service starts `ReAI.ps1` with no arguments so the interactive menu appears in its terminal window.
 On non-Windows systems use the script directly instead of the service.

 ## Runtime Controls